6uhrmittag/taskbutler/README.rst

 -  **let GoogleAssistant proactively remind you of due tasks**

    - Taskbutler can trigger an GoogleAssistant broadcast at the time a task is due.

-      This is a DIY and advanced feature!
+     This is an advanced DIY feature!
 It requires a few addOns:
-      1. basic knowledge in DIY SmartHome
+      - basic knowledge in DIY SmartHome
-      2. a GoogleHome devide(nest mini, google home)
+      - a GoogleHome device(nest mini, google home)
-      3. a raspberry Pi with linux, running 24/7
+      - an RaspberryPi with linux, running 24/7

 Prerequisites and notes
 =======================